mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 * We're not gonna talk about your average custom mechanical keyboard
-* We're gonna talk about small from factor (sub 40%), ergonomic, low profile (choc), open-source(mostly), mechanical keyboards
+* We're gonna talk about small from factor (sub 40% i.e. 35 keys), ergonomic, low profile (choc), open-source(mostly), mechanical keyboards
 * We're gonna talk about what firmware/software features/techniques make them a viable option (features that can be applied even to normal keyboards)
 * ... and, above all, **why** should you want to try them.
 -->